The Shubert Foundation Inc

 - Entities with at least two seasons of operating history

-The foundation shows particular interest in professional resident theater and dance companies that develop and produce new American work.
+The foundation shows particular interest in professional resident theatre and dance companies that develop and produce new American work.

 What They Don't Fund